Instantaneous Complex Phase and Frequency: Conceptual Clarification and Equivalence between Formulations: Conclusions

 \section{Conclusions}

-This letter provided a clarification on the concepts of ICP and ICF by showing the two different definition categories present within current literature.
-These correspond to those based on the use of (i) analytic signals and (ii) space vectors.
-Moreover, their formulations, together with their underlying assumptions as well as the equivalence among them under certain conditions have been shown.
-Finally, an unified notation intended to prevent the spread of confusion has also been suggested.
+This letter provides a clarification on the concepts of ICP and ICF and identifies two coexisting but methodologically and conceptually diverse approaches that are used in current literature.
+These two approaches are based on analytic signals and space vectors, respectively.
+The letter provides definitions and formulations of each approach, discusses underlying assumptions, and indicates the strict mathematical conditions under which the two approaches lead to same results.
+Finally, the letter suggests an unified notation aimed at preventing confusion between these approaches.